Economic trends and topics to help you.

 Staying current with global economic news and market updates is a full-time job – and then some.
 To help, we've partnered with Credential Financial Inc. to provide their expert research commentary every month, capturing the highlights of what's important to investors as they track events in Canadian, U.S., European, Latin American and Asian markets.

-For the month ending February 28th, 2017
+For the month ending March 31st, 2017

 - Canadian Economy and Markets

 Canada’s economy grows at a solid pace.
 Statistic Canada reported that GDP grew by 0.6% in January, doubling economists’ call for a 0.3% growth.
 Year-over-year, the Canadian economy grew at a seasonally adjusted annualized rate of 2.3%.
 With the exception of October last year, Canadian GDP had been rising every month since June 2016.
 The manufacturing sector was propelling the economy with a 1.9% growth.

 Liberal’s second budget released.
 March 22nd was Budget Day in Canada.
 It was a relatively quiet event as Finance Minister Bill Morneau provided details for the fiscal year.
 Few changes involved the investment industry other than the capital gains and dividend tax structures remaining status quo.
 Revolving around a theme of “Building a Strong Middle Class,” this year’s budget committed funding for skills development for workers, a new program for affordable child care, gathering data on Canada’s housing market, the building of home-growth innovation, and resources for CRA to pursue tax evaders and improve tax compliance.
 Taxation changes included the elimination of the public transit tax credit, increased taxes on alcohol and cigarettes, and tax initiation on ride-sharing businesses.
 For more comprehensive coverage, read our budget breakdown on kXg.